UPCOMING EVENTS

 Ending the Troubles: Religion, Nationalism, and the Search for Peace and Democracy in Northern Ireland, 1997-1998

-After 30 years of bloody conflict, the British government convenes Multi-Party Talks to try to establish a new relationship within Norther Ireland.
+After 30 years of bloody conflict, the British government convenes Multi-Party Talks to try to establish a new relationship within Northern Ireland.
 Players will represent the major parties in Northern Ireland as they reconvene at the Multi-Party talks in 1997 to confront what to do about the issue of decommissioning and to try to make progress on discussion of the three Strands.
 Much is at stake for another failure could lead to a full resumption of the civil war.

-6-13 Sessions 28+ Students 20th Century Europe Level 3 Game (What's this Mean?)
+6-13 Sessions 28+ Students 20th Century Europe Published Game (What's this Mean?

 THE FOURTH CRUSADE